List of NJ Transit bus routes (700–799)

 New Jersey Transit operates the following routes within Passaic and Bergen counties.
 All routes are exact fare lines.
 Only routes operated directly from New Jersey Transit's Northern Division and route 772 operate on Sundays.

 Northern Division

 These lines are operated from Market Street Garage in Paterson, New Jersey.
 Destinations shown are for the full route except for branching.
 Some trips may only travel a portion of the route.

 Contract operations

-The Passaic County & Bergen County lines are operated by Community Coach in Paramus.
+These routes are operated by Academy Bus in Hackensack.
+These routes were originally under Coach USA Community Coach until they became bankrupt.
+Service was transferred to Academy Bus on August 17, 2024.
 Destinations shown are for the full route except for branching.
 Some trips may only travel a portion of the route.
 There is no Sunday service on any line listed below except route 772; some routes may have additional restrictions.